0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2019/2019-07-17-dealing-with-nan-and-integer-in-pandas.md

 categories: Doc Reference
 ---

-Sometimes you have to deal with either NaN and integer, so do I. In my case, I was requested to print large Dataframe that has NaN but also as an integer type.
+Sometimes you have to deal with both NaN and integer, so do I. In my case, I was requested to print large Dataframe that has NaN but also as an integer type.
 If you came from before 0.24, it would be quite a challenge already you know.
 You have a several options.
 First convert the column into string type or object.
 However, it's just trickery and you can't manipulate it as numeric no more.
 Or second, rounding it with
 0 precision.
 But Dataframe always prints trailing ".0" when it's a float type.
 So if you've searched deeper, you would have tried ".style".